 Multimedia Screening Room:

 609 Bowe Street is home to a state-of-the-art multimedia screening room equipped with a digital projector and a studio-quality surround sound system.
 The screening room is an active space used by Art Foundation for student video screenings, class presentations, and performances.
-The screening room is also home to Art Foundation Movie Night, a yearlong film screening series that is thematically related to each of Foundation’s core studio classes.
 In addition, the screening room hosts Visiting Artist Lectures from the School of the Arts, bringing the VCU community and world-class artists and designers to Art Foundation’s doorstep.

 The Art Foundation Woodshop is open for use by all students enrolled in Art Foundation.
 A full-time technician and staff train students in the safe use of all woodshop equipment.
 The fully outfitted facility features a table saw, band saws, drill presses, chop saws, sanders, a thickness planer, and an assortment of hand tools, clamps and work benches.